szefo09/ygopro-dm/README.md

 You can search for the following specific card information in YGOPro:

 - Card Ability: Use the `No Ability` tab for creatures that have [no abilities](http://duelmasters.wikia.com/wiki/Vanilla)
-- Card Type: Use the `Card Type` tab or type `Type:` in the search bar
+- Card Type: Use the `Card Type` tab
 - Civilization: Use the `Civilization` (`Civ`) tab
-- Evolution Creature: Use the `Evolution` tab or type `Type: Evolution Creature` in the search bar
+- Evolution Creature: Use the `Evolution` tab
 - Mana Cost: Use the `Mana` tab
 - Multicolored: Type `put into your mana zone tapped.)` in the search bar
 - Power: Use the `Power` tab